aerogear/graphback/docs/intro/serve.md

 ---
-id: runtime
+id: serve
-title: Graphback runtime
-sidebar_label: Runtimes
+title: Serve GraphQL API without code
+sidebar_label: GraphQL API without code
 ---

 Graphback allows you to query any data using reusable concept called runtime.

-`@graphback/runtime` package offers way to initialize fully functional server without code generation, just by supplying schema string.
+`graphql-serve` package offers way to initialize fully functional server without code generation by supplying schema annotated with model.
 Runtime layer can be used for prototyping, mocking and in situation when developers want to avoid commiting generated codebase to their repository.

 ## Adding runtime layer to your application